 Action (and responsible Agency) Description and expected outcome areas Status update August 2022 Urgently increasing supply to reduce the use of emergency accommodation (HUD, KO, MSD) This initiative seeks to urgently increase the supply of transitional housing places to help reduce the use of emergency accommodation such as motels.
 Transitional housing provides individuals, families, and whānau with a warm, dry, safe place to live and wraparound services while they are supported in finding longer-term accommodation.
-Expected Outcome Areas: Sufficient housing supply Delivered Agencies continue to focus on increasing the transitional housing places available Transitional housing provides temporary accommodation for individuals and whār urgently need a place to stay and offers tailored support to help these individuals The Public Housing Plan 2021- 2024 (PHP) focuses on building new public housing housing places.
+Expected Outcome Areas: • Sufficient housing supply Delivered Agencies continue to focus on increasing the transitional housing places available with 1,000 places funded through the HAP.
+Transitional housing provides temporary accommodation for individuals and whānau who don't have anywhere to live and urgently need a place to stay and offers tailored support to help these individuals and whānau into longer-term housing.
+The Public Housing Plan 2021- 2024 (PHP) focuses on building new public housing and funds an additional 2,000 transitional housing places.
 Support Māori Community Housing providers and other Māori and iwi providers (HUD) The focus of this initiative is on supporting Māori Community Housing providers to expand their services and use land for transitional housing and long-term housing in areas of greatest need of homelessness support.
-Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system Delivered This fund, targets and initiatives have now been fully delivered and no future activ funding for Māori Housing initiatives is through Whai Kainga Whai Oranga.
-Refer t Māori providers' action for the full list of achievements.
+Expected Outcome Areas: • Sufficient housing supply • Responsive, appropriate support system Delivered This fund, targets and initiatives have now been fully delivered and no future activity and reporting are required.
+Any new funding for Māori Housing initiatives is through Whai Kainga Whai Oranga.
+Refer to the 'Build capacity and capability of Māori providers' action for the full list of achievements.